-Susan Pangborn litigates employment and restrictive covenant disputes and counsels clients on a variety of employment-related issues.
-Susan has represented employers in class and collective actions, as well as multi-plaintiff and single-plaintiff litigation.
-She has successfully litigated cases involving the alleged breach of restrictive covenants and misappropriation of trade secrets.
+Susan Pangborn is Co-Team Leader of the firm's Labor & Employment practice.
+Susan litigates employment and restrictive covenant disputes and counsels clients on a variety of employment-related issues.
+She has represented employers in class and collective actions, as well as multi-plaintiff and single-plaintiff litigation.
+Susan has successfully litigated cases involving the alleged breach of restrictive covenants and misappropriation of trade secrets.
 She also assists clients in conducting effective workplace investigations of harassment or discrimination complaints and provides appropriate follow-up training.

 Susan has defended discrimination and wage-hour claims under federal and state statutes in more than 100 cases before both administrative agencies and courts across the United States.
 Susan has won jury trials and numerous cases brought in federal and state courts on summary judgment.
 She also represents employers in arbitrations brought under both collective bargaining agreements and alternative dispute resolution provisions.

 In addition, Susan provides practical guidance to employers on employment-related issues, including wage-hour compliance, discrimination issues arising under federal and state statutes, and strategies for handling employee complaints, performance issues, and terminations.
 She partners with clients to ensure they understand how changes in applicable state and federal laws affect their policies and practices.
 She has assisted clients in structuring and implementing reorganizations and force reductions affecting employees across several states, and in exploring cost-saving alternatives to reductions-in-force.